Maui Public Art Corps

 About

-Set to original music by TJ Keanu Tario, Christopher will craft a series of solo dances that unfold across different Maui locations.
-Each performance will respond directly to its site and the voices of the storytellers, blending hula and contemporary dance to create moments of immersive, public reflection.
+Set to original music by TJ Keanu Tario, Christopher has crafted a series of solo dances that unfold across two different Maui locations.
+Each performance responds directly to its site and the voices of the storytellers, blending hula and contemporary dance to create moments of immersive, public reflection.

-A central feature of the performance will be a garment designed by celebrated Hawaiian fiber artist Marques Hanalei Marzan.
-The garment will serve as a powerful metaphor for concealment and revelation — moving with the dancer to reflect the tension between hiding and being visible in a shifting cultural landscape.
+A central feature of the performance is a garment designed by celebrated Hawaiian fiber artist Marques Hanalei Marzan.
+The garment serves as a powerful metaphor for concealment and revelation — moving with the dancer to reflect the tension between hiding and being visible in a shifting cultural landscape.

 Drawing from Francis Taua’s poignant observation that he “felt like he was hiding in plain sight,” the project explores how we carry our identities, how we choose to reveal or protect them, and what it means to be truly seen.